 Late in 2016, Dolan was struggling to catch her breath while exercising.
-She couldn’t finish a lap at her regular swim session or her weekly 2-mile jog with her husband in their Barrington, R.I., neighborhood.
+She couldn’t finish a lap at her regular swim session or on her weekly 2-mile neighborhood jog with her husband.

 She was just tired, she reasoned.
 It was the holiday season, and she was busy with work, shopping and preparing for the traditional Christmas meal with her son, Maddison, and daughter, Maggie, coming in from out of state.
 Or maybe she was depressed – she had lost her father and her mother-in-law that year.

 “I didn’t think anything of it until my husband and I were walking across the street and I couldn’t get across without stopping.
 I couldn’t catch my breath,” she said, “It’s hard to convince yourself you’re sick when you’re healthy in every other way.
 But there can be underlying things.
 You really have to listen to your body.”

 Her husband, Mark, was so concerned he wouldn’t let her go on an after-Christmas family ski trip to New Hampshire until she had a medical checkup.
 Plus, he had witnessed her struggling to breathe during the night in a strange – and scary – interrupted sleep.